timvandam/rp/README.md

 npm run create-model-files # create train + dev files for UniXcoder finetuning
 # finetune (see Using UniXcoder)
 # predict test set (see Using UniXcoder)

+npm run postprocess # post process the ground truth and the prediction, preparing them for evaluation

 npm run evaluate # runs metrics and reports them
 ```